Relativity and decoherence of spacetime superpositions: Discussion

 The relativity of spacetime superpositions has significant implications for both conceptual and practical proposals for witnessing quantum-gravitational effects arising from so-called quantum superpositions of geometries.
-The main point emerging from our framework is that quantum superpositions of gravitational sources whose states are related by a coordinate transformation (which includes all spatial and even temporal superpositions) are not \textit{unambiguously} quantum-gravitational.
-This is particularly important in ongoing discussions and proposals for deriving and observing phenomena not describable within the current paradigms of quantum mechanics and general relativity.
+The main point emerging from our framework is that quantum superpositions of gravitational sources whose states are related by a coordinate transformation (which includes all spatial and even temporal superpositions) are not \textit{unambiguously} quantum-gravitational, insofar as they can be described in terms of preparation and measurement of quantum systems on a classical background.
+This is particularly important in ongoing discussions and proposals for deriving and observing phenomena not describable within the current paradigms of quantum mechanics and classical general relativity.

-A pertinent example of where our framework is particularly important is the phenomenon of decoherence.
-It is often tacitly assumed but not explicitly stated that measurements can be performed on environmental degrees of freedom.
-It is not usually recognised that such measurements are not only required to see decoherence, but only through such measurements can superpositions of mass configurations acquire physical meaning.
+A further application of our results is in the discussion on decoherence.
+Our examples show that it is often tacitly assumed but not explicitly stated that the conclusions require considering that specific measurements can be performed on environmental degrees of freedom.
+Here we have argued that such measurements are not only required to see decoherence, but only through such measurements can superpositions of mass configurations acquire physical meaning.
 Without them, and assuming complete isolation from all externally coupled systems, superpositions of spatial states of spacetime are operationally indistinguishable from dynamics occurring on a single classical background.
-This highlights the necessity of including matter degrees of freedom coupling to the mass configuration that define coordinates via relative distances to the respective spatial amplitudes.
-However as we have demonstrated, the inclusion of such matter does not make the superposition more fundamentally ``quantum-gravitational,'' for it is again always possible to re-express the spacetime as a single, fixed background and the matter in a superposition of configurations.
+This highlights the importance of including all interactions with matter DoFs in the analysis of the dynamics of spacetime superpositions, such as those considered in Ref.\ \cite{arrasmith2019} (there, it is the tacitly assumed probe that couples to the position of the gravitational source mass).
+However as we have demonstrated, the inclusion of such matter does not make the superposition more fundamentally ``quantum-gravitational,'' for it is again always possible to re-express the spacetime as a single, fixed background and the matter in a corresponding superposition of configurations.